BZIvanov/Learning-SQL-and-Git/SQL/sql.md

 2. Group by function can group data based on some condition.

-this function is usually not used on its own, because behind the scenes it creates group of rows, but if display it we will see only the first row of each group.
+This function is usually not used on its own, because behind the scenes it creates groups of rows, but if display it we will see only the first row of each group.
+In the below example COUNT will count for each group.
+So basically GROUP BY will create multiple tables based on the different grades and the SELECT will operate for each individual table.

 ```sql
 SELECT grades, COUNT(*) AS count FROM students GROUP BY grades;